zouppen/irssi-detelexify/README.md

 ## Installation

 Place [detelexify.pl](detelexify.pl) under `~/.irssi/scripts/autorun/`
 on your irssi server.
-Edit the script by adding your Telegram gateway idents to the array `%telex_nicks`.
+Edit the script by adding your Matrix / Telegram gateway idents to the array `%telex_nicks`.
 Then run the script in irssi:

 	/run ~/.irssi/scripts/autorun/detelexify.pl